Mobile Revolutionary: Ben Terrill, Director of Customer Experience, Brex

 It’s not surprising that Ben has been a leader in the customer experience space for over a decade.
 He found his calling and now stands as a sturdy beacon of light for a new generation of customer support professionals.

 Want to learn more about Ben in business?
-Sign up for Bot or Not: A Fireside Chat with Ben Terrill of Brex on Thursday, November 19.
-Register here.
+Watch the webinar Bot or Not: A Fireside Chat with Ben Terrill of Brex on-demand here.